Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-The RM values detected for the bursts by both the methods and the polarization fraction obtained by de-rotating the bursts at respective RM, are listed in Table~\ref{bursttable}.
-The error reported is the $1 \sigma$ error on the polarization fraction.
-For the bursts without an RM detection, we have listed the upper limit of polarization fraction at 0 \rmunits.
-The values of the RM were then converted from the observer's frame to the source frame, by
+The RM values detected for the bursts by both the methods and the polarization fraction obtained by de-rotating the bursts at respective RM are listed in Table~\ref{mergedtable}, {along with the} $1 \sigma$ {uncertainity in} the polarization fraction.
+For the bursts without an RM detection, Table\,\ref{DM_pol_table} lists the 3$\sigma$ upper limit of polarization fraction at 0 \rmunits.
+The values of the RM were then converted from the observer's frame, $RM_{\rm obs}$ to the source frame,$RM_{\rm src}$, by

+where $RM_{\rm src}$ is the RM in the source frame, and $RM_{\rm obs}$ is the RM in the observer's frame of reference.